paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 ### Statutory Notes

 #### Codification
-Section was formerly classified to [section 421 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section421&num=0&edition=prelim) prior to editorial reclassification and renumbering in chapter 44 of this title.
+Section was formerly classified to [section 421 of this title](./chapter-015-national-security.md#section-421) prior to editorial reclassification and renumbering as this section.

 #### Amendments
 2010—Subsec. (a).
 Pub.
 L. 111–259, § 363(a)(1), substituted “15 years” for “ten years”.